dicarlolab/mkturk/public/readme.md

 ResponseTouchEvent: The type of touch event that was registered for that trial (e.g. touchheld, touchbroken, TimeOut)

 ResponseXYT: records the coordinates and time of touching the choice item.
-X,Y=horizontal,vertical position of response touch in pixels T=time of touch measured using performance.now()
+X,Y=horizontal,vertical position of response touch in pixels T=time of touch measured using Date.now()

 Sample: Index of sample displayed on each trial.
 Index into list of imagebags for that session